robertocinetto/ob-user-grid-slider/readme.md

 6. You can edit or delete the interests.
 Just select one and edit the text in the field ore press the button to delete it
    <img src="https://robertocinetto.com/files/ob/5.png">

+7. Create or duplicate the block to add other elements to the grid

-7. Publish or save the edits and view the results
+8. Publish or save the edits and view the results

 ### Changelog